DylanParenzee/learn_journ/README.md

 Dedicating this week to all things relating to callbacks, working with promises, creating promises, async/await, ajax, json and fetching api's.
 I think its all very important to know but hard to cement down....

+<b>Saturday 26.02.22</b>

+Going to try and start reviewing daily again, I have taken to codeAcademny to test my knowlede on on previously learned subjects while earning completion certificates.